-Enhancing Our Learning Support System by Building a Comprehensive Approach that Closes the Achievement Gap and Ensures Every Student has an Equal Opportunity to Succeed at School
+Enhancing Our Learning Support System - a Comprehensive Approach to Close the Achievement Gap and Ensure All Students have an Equal Opportunity to Succeed at School

 School systems are not responsible for meeting every need of their students.
 But when the need directly affects learning, the school must meet the challenge.
 Carnegie Council on Education Task Force